JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/raymarching/raymarching.md

 This algorithm presents 3 parameters:

 * Step size: distance between sampling points along the ray.
 A huge step could lead to a loss in detail and inconsistency between viewpoints.
-But a small step could lead to poor performance since there are uncesessary samples taken along the way.
+But a small step could lead to poor performance since there are unnecessary samples taken along the way.
-* Maximun number of iterations: in order to restrict the number of samples, for a guranteed minimun in performance.
+* Maximum number of iterations: in order to restrict the number of samples, for a guaranteed minimum in performance.
 Few steps can lead to only a partial render; and too much can lead to performance drops in tricky perspectives.
 * Density threshold: since the interest of this test is to find a isosurface, we use the density threshold as a way to determine when the surface starts.
 A high number can include noise present in the original image, or unwanted data; and setting it to low, can lead to skipping some

-For this test the step size is fixed to 0.005 and a maximun of 200 iterations, with a density threshold of 0.15.
-This was able to present the volume fully, without any percived loss in quality.
+For this test the step size is fixed to 0.005 and a maximum of 200 iterations, with a density threshold of 0.15.
+This was able to present the volume fully, without any perceived loss in quality.

 ## Results